tu2/os_specific/os/README.md

 # OS specific configuration files

-I'm not an expert, I learn, and I need to keep all the steps I follow in order and easy to access.
+I'm not an expert, I learn a lot, every day, and I need to keep all the steps I follow in order and easy to access.